“…Not so much make it, but it was more like a release….” – Matt Smitty

 So Good To Me

-He played this on his console as you two cruised through Bethlehem night.
+He plays this on his console as you two cruise through Bethlehem night.
 It is cool like the Mediterranean of Italy and Croatia, like the cool of LA nights driving through the Ocean Park Blvd. in Santa Monica, and yet tonight, there it is again—sanctum under the cheshire cat.